|

 #2002.21.06

-Eliza Allen Starr was born in Deerfield, Massachusetts, in 1824.
-She was the first woman to receive the Laetare Medal, the most prestigious honor given to American Catholics.
+Artist and author Eliza Allen Starr, born in Deerfield, Massachusetts, was the first woman to receive the prestigious Laetare Medal, an award given to American Catholics.

 |